11notes/docker-cron/project.md

 ${{ content_synopsis }} This image will give you the ability to execute cron jobs in a complete rootless environment.
-It also contains the ```cmd``` command to execute commands inside other images that use the [cmd-socket](https://github.com/11notes/go-cmd-socket) binary.
+It also contains the ```cmd-socket``` command to execute commands inside other images that use the [cmd-socket](https://github.com/11notes/go-cmd-socket) binary.

 ${{ content_compose }}